 Sure, there’s no reason not to sleep with the air purifier on!
 An air purifier contributes to an overall healthy home environment, even while you sleep.
 In fact, many models feature white noise or overnight modes, so they can continue to work without disturbing you (and possibly even helping you sleep).

 The best place to position an air purifier is probably not where you think.
-For example, don’t stick it in a corner or behind a piece of furniture to conceal it.
+Don’t stick it in a corner or behind a piece of furniture to conceal it.
 Beyond that, if there’s a particular pollutant (smoke, food odor) that you’re trying to combat, place the purifier near it.
-In addition, you want it 3 to 5 feet off the ground—so on a table or sill if it’s not a tower-style—and whenever possible, near sites of good airflow, like doorways and windows.
-Moving your purifier from place to place also helps maximize its efficacy.
+You want it 3 to 5 feet off the ground—so on a table or sill if it’s not a tower-style—and whenever possible, near sites of good airflow, like doorways and windows.
+Moving your purifier from place to place helps maximize its efficacy.

 Your plants should be safe and sound in the presence of an air purifier with one exception: models that expel ozone.
 Otherwise, purified air is good for plants, just like it’s good for humans.